Himal-Gautam/BookMovieApp/README.md

+I am Himal Gautam,
+I am updating the git even after submission as some secitions were remaining.
+None of my teammates replied to messages.
+So consider a single job person effort.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>